JustTagIt/dnt_docker_node/README.md

 # dnt_docker_node
 Docker image for Node.js including Yarn and some other basic additions.
+Current version: `7.4`

 ## Getting the Image